Six Common Cashflow Risks SME & Startup Owners should be Wary of

 Keeping a healthy cash flow is essential for SME and startup owners who aim to make a profit out of their businesses in Dubai.
 Whether you are starting a new business or running one for some years, you may face the risk of cash flow that can eat into your company account.
 However, every problem comes with a solution.
 Working with the best accounting firms in Dubai can help you avoid many of the cash flow problems that stifle your business.

 Cash flow issues are the major contributor to the failure of most SMEs in Dubai.
-A good cash flow keeps a business afloat and beware a poor cash flow can sink it.
+A good cash flow keeps a business afloat and beware that poor cash flow can sink it.
 This means you must keep an eye on your cash flow position regularly and implement measures to correct to avoid any problems that may emerge.
 Here’s a list of five cash flow risks business owners should be wary of:

 1. Underestimating Startup Costs